-RTO Asset Management Inc. operates the Company's Canadian merchandise leasing business, including acquiring the assets for lease and holding the leases for the Company's Canadian stores Insta-rent Ltd. owns certain assets for lease and leases these to RTO Asset Management Inc. easyfinancial operates the Company's consumer lending operations while easyhome U.S. operates the Company's U.S. merchandise leasing business.
+RTO Asset Management Inc. operates the Company's Canadian merchandise leasing business, including acquiring the assets for lease and holding the facility leases for the Company's Canadian stores Instarent Ltd. no longer carries on operations. easyfinancial operates the Company's consumer lending operations while easyhome U.S. operated the Company's U.S. merchandise leasing business prior to the sale of those stores on December 31, 2012.
 Franchises are offered through easyhome in Canada and easyhome U.S. in the United States.